junglok/tem-docs/docs/cryoSPARC.rst

 You can find what kinds of environment variables have been set for the cryoSPARC instance.

 .. note::
-   Especially, user should check **CRYOSPARC_BASE_PORT** (above, for example, 39000), which is **the listening port of cryoSPARC web application**.
+   Especially, user should check **CRYOSPARC_BASE_PORT** (above, for example, 39000), which is **the listening port of CryoSPARC web application**.
-   Later, this port number is used to make SSH tunneling between client and tem-cs-el7.sdfarm.kr login node.
+   Later, this port number is used to make SSH tunneling between client and **tem-cs-el7.sdfarm.kr** or **tem-ui-el7.sdfarm.kr** login node.
-   **Via the tunneled connection over SSH, users can access the web UI of cryoSPARC instance.**
+   **Via the tunneled connection over SSH, users can access the web UI of CryoSPARC instance.**

-* **Checking the status of cryoSPARC instance**
+* **Checking the status of CryoSPARC instance**

 .. code-block:: bash

+   On the node tem-cs-el7.sdfarm.kr or tem-ui-el7.sdfarm.kr where the CryoSPARC instance's running,

-   tem-cs-el7.sdfarm.kr $> cryosparcm status
+   $> cryosparcm status
    ----------------------------------------------------------------------------
    CryoSPARC System master node installed at /tem/scratch/<GroudID>/.cryosparc/cryosparc_master